tommyblue/electron-webpack-react-typescript-sass-quickstart/README.md

-# electron-webpack-quick-start
+# electron-webpack-react-typescript-sass-quickstart
-> A bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack).
+> A bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack) already configured to support Typescript, React and Sass.

 Thanks to the power of `electron-webpack` this template comes packed with...